m-labs/artiq/doc/manual/getting_started_core.rst

     In practice, the pulses to ``ttl0`` and ``ttl1`` will execute simultaneously, and the pulse to ``ttl2`` will execute after the pulse to ``ttl1``, bringing the total duration of the ``parallel`` block to 4 us.
 Internally, statements #3 and #4, contained within the top-level if statement, are considered an atomic sequence and executed within an implicit ``with sequential``.
 To execute #3 and #4 in parallel, it is necessary to place them inside a second, nested ``parallel`` block within the if statement.

-Particular care needs to be taken when working with ``parallel`` blocks which generate large numbers of RTIO events, as it is possible to create sequence errors.
-A sequence error is caused when the scalable event dispatcher (SED) cannot queue an RTIO event due to its timestamp being the same as or earlier than another event in its queue.
-By default, the SED has 8 lanes, which suffice in most cases to avoid sequence errors; however, if many (>8) events are queued with interlaced timestamps the problem can still surface.
-See :ref:`sequence-errors`.
+Particular care needs to be taken when working with ``parallel`` blocks which generate large numbers of RTIO events, as it is possible to cause sequencing issues in the gateware; see also :ref:`sequence-errors`.

-Note that for performance reasons sequence errors do not halt execution of the kernel.
-Instead, they are reported in the core log.
-If the ``aqctl_corelog`` process has been started with ``artiq_ctlmgr``, then these errors will be posted to the master log.
-If an experiment is executed through ``artiq_run``, the errors will only be visible in the core log.

-Sequence errors can usually be overcome by reordering the generation of the events (again, different from and unrelated to reordering the events themselves).
-Alternatively, the number of SED lanes can be increased in the gateware.

 .. _rtio-analyzer-example: